jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 **Tutorial for Ubuntu is now here**

-Thanks to am3yrus we have a tutorial for ubuntu lovers: [http://am3yrus.over-blog.com/]
+Thanks to am3yrus we have a tutorial for ubuntu lovers: [http://www.am3yrus.com/]

 If you go for the above tutorial then there is no need to follow any instructions below.

+Also the above site holds different setup instructions